KarpelesLab/atonline-flutter/packages/atonline_api/README.md

 atonline_describe --help
 ```

-This tool makes direct OPTIONS requests to the API endpoints, which don't require authentication in most cases.
-It helps developers quickly explore the API structure and understand available endpoints without writing any code.
+The tool sends OPTIONS requests to the API to retrieve detailed schema information, including:
+- Available HTTP methods
+- Database table structure
+- Field types, constraints, and validations
+- Access permissions
+- Key relationships

+For developers, this provides an easy way to explore the API without reading through documentation or writing test code.
+The `--code` option will even generate Dart code templates for interacting with the endpoints.